rykerrmedical/github-pages/support/index.md

 <h3 id="instagram">Instagram</h3>

-IG is the inly social media we really use, so follow us there and share our stuff as we post it.
+IG is the only social media we really use, so follow us there and share our stuff as we post it.

 [instagram page]